 In the central region of the Colorado Rocky Mountains which covers Aspen, Snowmass Village, Basalt, Carbondale, Glenwood Springs and Rifle there are plenty of easy, paved trails for leisure bicycling and walking.
 All of these trails follow creeks and rivers making for small elevation changes and gorgeous scenery!
 Plus there are many opportunities to stop along the way.

-Aspen is host to several biking events throughout the summer with its very own Aspen Cycling Festival kicking things off in May.
-This festival includes the ever-popular Ride for the Pass which takes cyclists to the top of Independence Pass prior to the road opening for car traffic for the season.
-Aspen and Snowmass successfully hosted the Official Start of the 2013 USA Pro Challenge and the Stage 2 Start - Aspen to Breckenridge.
+Aspen is host to several biking events throughout the summer kicking things off in May with the ever-popular Ride for the Pass which takes cyclists to the top of Independence Pass prior to the road opening for car traffic for the season.
+The Aspen Gran Fondo, an epic 50 mi group ride around the Aspen area followed by the USA Pro Challenge.